A Floer fundamental group: Main definitions and statements.

 \end{theorem}

-The description of the relations still requires the introduction of the main technical ingredient of the construction, and we postpone it to section \ref{sec:Relations} to focus in the next section on the application to the count, with multiplicity, of Hamiltonian periodic orbits, since it only requires the surjectivity.
+The description of the relations still requires the introduction of further technical ingredients, and we postpone it to section \ref{sec:Relations} to focus in the next section on the application to the count, with multiplicity, of Hamiltonian periodic orbits, since it only requires the surjectivity.